theemadnes/gke-whereami/README.md

 # gke-whereami
-A simple Flask app for showing what node / zone / project / cluster a given K8s pod is in.
+A simple Flask app for showing what node / zone / project / cluster a given K8s pod is in, plus stuff like the `Host` header.
 It includes an emoji that is hashed from the pod name, which makes it a little easier to visually track the pod you're dealing with.

 This has been recently modified to make use of `kustomize` for some advanced use cases.